fduquea/42_exams/Exam02/Level 0/search_and_replace/README.md

 ## Explanation

-The provided code represents a program that takes three command-line arguments: a string, a character to search for, and a character to replace it with.
+The provided subject asks for a program that takes three command-line arguments: a string, a character to search for, and a character to replace it with.
 The program performs a search-and-replace operation on the string and displays the modified string.
 Here's a brief overview of the implementation:

 1. The program checks if there are exactly three command-line arguments passed (excluding the program name) and verifies certain conditions:
    - The second and third arguments are single characters.